pmean/build-website/text/05/HardLessons.md

 - Data management
 output: html_document
 ---
-It\'s been a busy month, as noted below, and in a rush to complete all my projects, I ended up doing some things that may have caused a few problems (nothing permanent, of course, but they did up delaying further some projects that were already behind schedule).
+It's been a busy month, as noted below, and in a rush to complete all my projects, I ended up doing some things that may have caused a few problems (nothing permanent, of course, but they did up delaying further some projects that were already behind schedule).
 I alluded to a bit of